So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 This was the first time I attempted an anthology, but I like to constantly push myself into new territory of writing.

 I had a rough draft list of ideas when I went into writing the fifteen stories.
 One being the play which originally was the final chapter.
 Everyone from previous stories were in the audience.
 I felt that was unfair to that story to try to be filled up with cameos so ended up changing it.
 That was fine because I decided I didn't like some of the stories that I originally had.

 One story that was eliminated was a group of musicians trying to put on a concert.
-Each person had a different taste in music, different instrument for that style, chaotic mess of an attempt to create music.
+Each person had a different taste in music, different instrument for that style, leading to a chaotic mess of an attempt to create music.

 Another story involved a human inventor who ran out of ideas.
 He had a gnome assistant.
 A woman who was running a store that sold groceries was in love with him and he rejected her.
 He was so rude, a kind of redemption arc where he learned his lesson and apologized at the end.
 It was forced, I didn't like him, and it didn't work out well.

 What replaced these?
 The newspaper story did, which I'm delighted with.
 The other was the new ending that was a combination of all the other fourteen stories to come before it.
 It was perfect conclusion.

 One story ran a little short, the detective story.
 That's when I added in Herot meeting with the head of the "police" and creating this homage to Batman.
 It was a fun wink at a favorite comic book character.

 “I am an employee, if you must know, but I have not accomplished a droplet of work since I first got here.” – Gruen

 Easter Eggs and Inspiration

 First and Foremost